 While deforestation seems overwhelming and ultimately devastating, there is much that can be done to reduce it.
 Since deforestation occurs in myriad ways, there are also many solutions.
 While it is difficult for individual organizations to halt large scale logging and mining without governmental or international programs, we believe there are options for smaller scale programs.
 First, providing alternative fuel options for individuals and families can stop a large part of deforestation caused by firewood and charcoal production.
 In 2010, we launched our biogas pilot project - providing an alternative to wood and charcoal cooking fires.

 Second, we can assist with agriculture improvement and agroforestry plans to better manage remaining forests.
-Each year since 2006, we have donated 1,000 fruit and forages trees to farmers in central Togo.
-In 2011, we were able to increase our donation to 4,000 trees and also hope to increase it again in 2012, to 6,000 trees.
+Each year since 2006, we have donated fruit and forages trees to farmers in central Togo.
+In 2014, we donated 17,625 trees, making our total donation 42,625 trees.
 In 2009, we modified the project to include primarily women farmers, as our studies indicate women farmers are more likely to provide the extra care saplings need during the first years.
 Fruit and forage trees planted in and around farmer's fields have several impacts, including reducing soil erosion, improving soil quality, providing food, fuel, and habitat.

 Furthermore, we all have the ability to make a difference, whether it is simply educating our family and friends about the causes and effects of deforestation, or whether it includes something further, like contacting our legislators and analyzing our own lifestyles.
 Every change makes a difference and displays an important example for future generations.